jenkinsci/electricflow-plugin/README.md

 # Connecting to your CloudBees CD/RO server

-To use and integrate with CloudBees CD, you must create a connection configuration in Jenkins to store your CloudBees CD/RO Server information.
+To use and integrate with CloudBees CD/RO,  you must create a connection configuration in Jenkins to store your CloudBees CD/RO Server information.
 Depending on the number of servers or environments you are integrating with, you can create one or more connection configurations that allow you to connect to them and call CloudBees CD/RO APIs.

 To create and configure your connection: